 I had a friend who once said, the only thing I look forward too in the afterlife is being reunited with my dead pets.
 I hope so.
 And I hope that they’ll be able to speak a language that I can fully understand.

-My own first pet was a piece of sheared beaver, left over from a coat my grandmother had been making for one of her daughter-in -laws.
+My own first pet was a piece of sheared beaver, left over from a coat my grandmother had been making for one of her daughters-in -law.
 It was a rectangular with a piece hanging off of it, which I assumed to be a tail.
 We were inseparable.
 It was only when I got the infamous Klempitsa that my cat managed to disappear, thrown out by my fastidious mother, no doubt.
 I was unable to sleep until I was clutching either the cat or Klempitsa and this has carried over to my habits to this very day.
 At bedtime, all three cats pile on my side of the bed and snuggle close to me.
 Mickey has remarked that I am like a medieval peasant sleeping with my livestock, but I couldn’t care less what he thinks.

 When I was a child I spent a great deal of time at the farm of relatives and I have written about this elsewhere, but it is worth repeating that I was deeply enamored of the horses and sheep dogs and had a great fondness for the rest of the animals, though I do find chickens and their habits to be a bit on the disgusting side.